alanadeng/Drug_Gene_Interactions_Prediction/README.md

 - You can read `preprocessing.ipynb' as it shows the steps for preprocessing and data analysis.
 - The row indices of preprocessed data are genes, and the column indices are drug types (compounds).
-- To use GNN-based methods for node embedding, you can use PyG
+- To use GNN-based methods for node embedding, you can use PyG (PyTorch Geometric).
+You should first create a PyG data object before generating node embedding.
+Here are some useful documentations:
   - https://pytorch-geometric.readthedocs.io/en/latest/
   - https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html#data-objects
+- If you are more familiar with Tensorflow, it looks like Tensorflow also supports GNN.
+You can see https://blog.tensorflow.org/2021/11/introducing-tensorflow-gnn.html